kxue43/cli-toolkit/README.md

 # Personal CLI Toolkit

+Toolkit of various CLI programs that aid my own workflows.

-## Installation commands
+## Installation

-The `toolkit` CLI.

-The `toolkit assume-role` command only works on Linux or macOS because it needs to read and write `/dev/tty`.
-Other commands work on all operating systems.

 ```bash
 go install github.com/kxue43/cli-toolkit/cmd/toolkit@latest
 ```

+## Usage

+The `toolkit assume-role` command only works on Linux or macOS because it needs to read and write `/dev/tty`.
+Other commands work on all operating systems.